 \subsubsection{\direct-type algorithms for linearly constrained global optimization}

 Let us note that all previously described algorithms for a generally constrained problem can be directly applied to solve linearly constrained problems.
-This section emphasizes only applicable to problems with linear constraints, but not general ones.
+In this section, we consider optimization problems with only linear constraints.

-In~\cite{Paulavicius2016:ol}, we have extended the original simplicial partitioning based \texttt{DISIMPL} algorithm~\cite{Paulavicius2013:jogo,Paulavicius2014:book} for such problems with linear constraints.
+In~\cite{Paulavicius2016:ol}, we have extended the original simplicial partitioning-based \texttt{DISIMPL} algorithm~\cite{Paulavicius2013:jogo,Paulavicius2014:book} for such problems with linear constraints.
 Simplices may cover a search space defined by linear constraints.
-Therefore a simplicial approach may tackle such linear constraints in a very subtle way.
+Therefore, a simplicial approach may tackle such linear constraints very subtly.
 In such a way, the new algorithms (\disimpllc{} and ~\disimpllv)~\cite{Paulavicius2016:ol} perform the search only in the feasible region, in contrast to other \direct-type approaches.
 Nevertheless, the authors in~\cite{Paulavicius2016:ol} showed that the feasible region's calculation requires solving $2n+m$ linear $n$-dimensional systems, and such operation is exponential in complexity.
 Therefore, the proposed algorithm can be effectively used for relatively small $n$ and $m$ values.